digao-dalpiaz/Updater/README.md

 The synchronization method is based on files write date/time property, so the application can quickly check if a file is updated.

 There is a masks tables area, where you can insert several lists of masks, avoiding repeating group of masks in your repositories.
 In inclusions and exclusions masks, you can specify a literal mask, or specify a masks table, by prefixing table name with `:`.

+**Warning!
+The incorrect use of this application can result in data loss, considering that the sync destination folder may have its files replaced and / or deleted according to the configuration.
+Always confirm the destination folder path and use secure mode to test your settings.**

 ![Masks Tables](images/masks_tables.png)